eclipse-tractusx/bpdm/docs/architecture/08_Crosscutting_Concepts.md

 #### Purposes

-Additionally each of the purposes need to be checked.
+Additionally, each of the purposes need to be checked.
 You can find them [here](https://github.com/catenax-eV/cx-odrl-profile/blob/main/profile.md#usagepurpose).
 All purposes beginning with `cx.bpdm.gate` and `cx.bpdm.pool` are relevant.

 ### Keycloak Authentication & Autorization Flow